 With business owners, when discussing the area of estate planning, I asked two specific questions: Will your heirs inherit a gross estate or a net estate?
 AND “If you had died yesterday, what amount of shrinkage would your estate have suffered?

 From my experience, the single person is generally oblivious to the need for owning life insurance and consider themselves “bullet-proof” so far as long-term disability is concerned.

 Sadly, from my experience, a negative side-effect of our compliance regime is the inability of many Financial Advisers (FA) to convince people of their need to own much larger and appropriate sums of life insurance.

 The basic premise for Keyperson insurance is that business is an enterprise for profit.
-Since the purpose of business is profit, it is self evident that the most valuable asset of a business is the asset which produces the most profit.
+Since the purpose of business is profit, it is self-evident that the most valuable asset of a business is the asset which produces the most profit.
 Any gain beyond that is ascribable to management expertise and ingenuity.
 Therefore, the HUMAN ASSET…

 In the last 37 years I have had relatively few disability claims.
 However, in the last two years I have had to handle three claims, all for depression, and these particular claims – because they are emotion oriented have given me a very valuable insight into the claims process.

 The more successful we become, the further we move away from the basics that made us successful in the first place!”
 Don Connelly— internationally acclaimed successful trainer, coach and mentor to Financial Advisers.